collegedayss/COVID-19-Flask-app/README.md

 # COVID-19-Flask-app
-This app utilizes a deep convolutional neural network to detect COVID-19.
+This app utilizes a deep convolutional neural network to detect COVID-19 in chest X-ray images.
 The model was pretrained from chest radiography images that are open source and available to the general public, and was built by the [COVID-Net Open Source Initiative](https://github.com/lindawangg/COVID-Net).

 ## Getting Started with COVID-19 model
 - Download all the files from the [COVIDNet-CXR-Large](https://drive.google.com/drive/folders/1eNidqMyz3isLjGYN1evzQu--A-JVkzbk) pretrained model.